 - Does our competition have a relationship with the client?

 If a vendor sees messaging in a data center RFP which makes it seem as if the competition has already been won by another vendor, it might choose to no-bid the business.

-Though you will likely get a number of offers to write your RFP from data center service providers, you should write the RFP in a way which is transparent and doesn’t seem as if it favors any one managed service provider.
+Though you will likely get several offers to write your RFP from data center service providers, you should write the RFP in a transparent way that doesn’t seem as if it favors any managed service provider.

 2. Not Giving Bidders Enough Time to Bid on the RFP